CarCareTruth Score

 CarCareTruth publishes the cited sources verbatim and does not advise what action a user should take.
 Consult the full SDS before use.

-“H316/H313 (skin codes) · mild irritation potential at extended contact; SDS §8 specifies gloves for repeated handling.”
+H316 (mild skin irritation Cat 3) and H313 (may be harmful in skin contact Cat 5) · mild irritation potential at extended contact; SDS §8 specifies gloves for repeated handling.

 U.S. regulatory standard